Skip to main content

 Consider the intricate hormonal cascade that governs your metabolism.
 The hypothalamic-pituitary-adrenal (HPA) axis, for instance, regulates your stress response through the hormone cortisol.
 Chronic stress, which can be exacerbated by pressure to meet wellness targets, can lead to elevated cortisol.
 This elevation can disrupt insulin sensitivity, promote fat storage, and interfere with thyroid function.

-An individual with a pre-existing thyroid condition or is already navigating a complex biological landscape.
+An individual with a pre-existing thyroid condition or insulin resistance is already navigating a complex biological landscape.
 A wellness program that imposes a generic, one-size-fits-all goal without providing a medically appropriate alternative fails to recognize this reality.
 It inadvertently punishes the individual for a physiological state that is beyond their simple control.
 This is the exact scenario the ADA is designed to prevent.

 The ADA ensures that wellness initiatives must accommodate the biological reality of each individual, transforming a generic program into a personalized and non-discriminatory opportunity.